denisshakalo/kube-circles/README.md

 ## Usage
 You need a set of  virtual or hardware servers, preconfigured for ssh passwordless access, with default minimal CentOS 7 configuration installed and Ansible.

+In the inventories/k8s-cluster inventory file configure:
-- Configure inventories/k8s-cluster inventory file with control-plane and worker nodes IP addresses and hostnames.
+- Controlplane and worker nodes IP addresses and hostnames
-- Configure inventories/k8s-cluster inventory file with Keepalived VIP for HA control-plane access.
+- Keepalived VIP {{api_server_vip}} for HA.
-- (Optional) Configure inventories/k8s-cluster inventory file with your custom service network CIDRs.
+- Custom service network CIDRs and SkyDNS ip (Optional).
 - Run ansible-playbook -i inventory/k8s-cluster roles/k8s-circle-0.yml

-- Test the new cluster
+Test the new cluster using http://{{api_server_vip}}:8080/ui/

 ## Backlog
 - Multiple fixes and improvements